skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

 - **guess_file** *(string)* - Default: *'./eigenvec.bin'*

   Initial guess file for eigenvectors.
-Is it vaild when **guess** is 'read' option.
+It is vaild when **guess** is 'read' option.

 \